StorageB/Google-Sheets-Logging/README.md

     - Add your Wifi network name
     - Add your Wifi password
-    - Replace the Google Script Deployment ID with the ID obtained in step 8 above (note that the ID must be contained in quotation marks as shown in the example code).
+    - Replace the Google Script Deployment ID with the ID obtained in step 8 above

+    *Note:  The Deployment ID must be contained in quotation marks as shown in the example code.
+The Deployment ID can also be found by clicking `Deploy > Manage Deployments`.*

 3. Install the HTTPSRedirect library from here: